General: Frequently Asked Questions:

 Q: I don’t want it to look harsh, what should I do?

-A: The SofTap method is known for its natural results.
+A: All our methods look natural.
 Bring a picture of brows, eyes, or lips that you love—magazine cutouts are great.
 Show or tell me what your goals are for the final result, and I will do my utmost to help you achieve your desired look.

 Q: Can it be removed?